 Be careful when setting your IP address though, as the values of the IP address sections can only be between 0 and 255.
 Otherwise, it will likely come up with error like this one:

 What we need to do next is put in a Subnet mask in the box below the IP Address.
 A Subnet mask, for those that don’t know, is basically something that hides your IP address and splits it into your network and host addresses.
 So, let’s go ahead and put that in.
-In most cases when you click on the section, Windows 10 will auto fill it for you.
+In most cases when you click on the section and Windows will auto fill it for you.

 The default gateway section can just be left blank, because that will just be the router itself.